Ercenk/ContosoAMPBasic/README.md

-# ContosoAMPBasic sample for Azure Marketplace SaaS integration
+# A sample for Azure Marketplace SaaS integration

 This sample demonstrates the basic interaction of a SaaS solution with Azure Marketplace.
 It does not have any SaaS functionality, however it is a bare bones approach focusing on the marketplace integration.